rex2630/codeswholesale-for-woocommerce/readme.md

 You must have heard that any price that ends in Ă˘ÂÂ9Ă˘ÂÂ compels customers to buy.
 From now on, the option of charm prices can be active in your Woocommerce store!

-Best of all, itĂ˘ÂÂs absolutely free!
+Best of all, it's absolutely free!

 == Installation ==